-2.1.
-The Elections Governance Committee shall be composed of:
+- 2.1.
+The Elections Governance Committee shall be composed of: - 2.1.1.

-- 2.1.1.
 The Chief Returning Officer (CRO), ex-officio, as chairperson, voting; - 2.1.2.
 The Deputy Returning Officer (DRO), ex-officio, as vice-chairperson, voting; - 2.1.3.
 Up to nine (9), minimum five (5), undergraduate students of the University, voting; - 2.1.4.
-The Vice-President Governance and Finance, ex-officio, non-voting, resource; and - 2.1.5.
-The Manager, Governance and Elections, non-voting, resource.

-2.2.
-The Chief Returning Officer:
+The Manager, Governance and Elections, non-voting, resource. - 2.2.
+The Chief Returning Officer: - 2.2.1.

-- 2.2.1.
 The following items will be publicized by the CRO on behalf of the Corporation for the purposes of each election period: - Call for nominations for USC elections, released alongside a nomination package that includes information about positions up for election, election related policies and procedures, the election calendar, and any election related forms and paperwork; - Update daily the elections website with the number of candidates for each position in the USC election as their nominations are processed, omitting the names of the candidates; - b.
 Announcement of the time and date for online balloting; and - c.
 Announcement of the official results for USC elections.